This East African Braised Chicken recipe is loaded with rich spices and flavors, and cooked with lots of broth and onion to keep the chicken tender.

 The only “special” equipment you’d need for this recipe is a big oven-safe pot.
 I used my 6-quart Dutch oven and it came out perfectly.
 You won’t be able to get this kind of beautiful color using a pan that has a non-stick coating.

-This chicken is moist enough to eat with a simple side of rice, but I like it with couscous and a fresh salad.
-I’ll be posting a great East African salad recipe in a few days!
+This East African chicken is moist enough to eat with a simple side of rice, but I like it with couscous and a fresh salad.

 - 2 pounds boneless, skinless chicken breasts